 No, No , No!!
 We cannot stress this enough!

 We are forever receiving enquiries from people, innocently believing that if they name another person they can escape punishment!
 They’ve heard stories from a friend of a friend of a friend who never heard anything back from it so surely it must work?

 We can assure you that that it does not work, after representing hundreds of clients over the years after they have put themselves in that position and ultimately been charged with perverting the course of justice!

 Perverting the Course of Justice

-Wondering what exactly perverting the course of justice (Driving Offence) is?
-The offence of Perverting the Course of Justice is committed when an accused: does an act or series of acts; which has or have a tendency to pervert; and which is or are intended to pervert; the course of public justice.
+Wondering what exactly perverting the course of justice driving offence is?
+The offence to Pervert the Course of Justice is committed when an accused: does an act or series of acts; which has or have a tendency to pervert; and which is or are intended to pervert; the course of public justice.

 The offence is contrary to common law and triable only on indictment, meaning that it can only be heard in the Crown Court.
 It carries a maximum penalty of life imprisonment and/or a fine.
 The course of justice must be in existence at the time of the act(s).
 The course of justice starts when: an event has occurred, from which it can reasonably be expected that an investigation will follow; investigations which could/might bring proceedings have actually started; or proceedings have started or are about to start.

 You may well have seen newspaper articles about well-known MPs who have been prosecuted for perverting the course of justice, all because they thought they could escape a speeding offence!!
 It is NOT worth it.

 Perverting the course of justice is an offence that is regularly broadcast in Newspapers and TV across the country, click here to view a recent newspaper article regarding the subject.